Paramo-Tech/Sat.Recruitment/README.md

 Important, regarding Sat.Recruitment.Core.IntegrationTests: always clean the project before running these tests to make sure the environment is unaltered.
 Since running the tests makes a copy of the text file to the binaries folder, that file is not returned to its original state unless the project is recompiled or cleaned (just the project, not the entire solution).

+# What else could we do?
+- Create an abstraction to audit sensitive entities like User
+- Increase test coverage
+- Create boilerplate code to facilitate integration tests (such as restoring the text file to the original state)
+- Consider a possible problem in the storage in text file, when texts with commas are sent (for which it will fail later in reading)
+- Use an authorization/authentication system such as Identity, since it is a system that will manage assets
+- Create a docker image and upload it

+(Why haven't we done it yet?
+Cause we're out of time 🤓)